HealthEdge Backend Software Engineer Salary in United States | $100K-$184K+ | Levels.fyi

 The median Backend Software Engineer compensation in United States package at HealthEdge totals $100K per year.
-View the base salary, stock, and bonus breakdowns for HealthEdge's total compensation packages.
+View the base salary, equity, and bonus breakdowns for HealthEdge's total compensation packages.
 Last updated: 10/8/2025

 Company